-Production agriculture in Texas is third among all states in cash receipts and is one component of the larger food and fiber system that serves Texas' 27.5 million consumers as well as millions of consumers beyond the state.
+Production agriculture in Texas ranked fourth in 2019 among all states in cash receipts and is one component of the larger food and fiber system that serves Texas' 29 million consumers as well as millions of consumers beyond the state.
 The production, processing, distribution, and consumption activities associated with meeting these consumer needs provide the impetus for significant economic activity contributing to the state's economy.

 The food and fiber system in Texas is evolving and changing.
-The structure of production agriculture is such that a majority of gross cash sales are being generated by fewer farm and ranch operations.
-Production and marketing are becoming more integrated, and computer systems are being used to more efficiently manage the supply chain from producer to consumer.
-Throughout the system, greater emphasis is being given to quality, safety, and consumer convenience.
+The structure of production agriculture now is such that while the number of farms is increasing, fewer farm and ranch operations are generating the majority of gross cash sales.
+Production and marketing integration, along with computerized systems, are used to more efficiently manage the supply chain from producer to consumer.
+The system now gives greater emphasis to quality, safety, and consumer convenience.

-As a result of these changes in Texas' food and fiber system, important policy questions are being raised about the role of the system in state and local economies.
+As a result of these changes in Texas' food and fiber system, there are important policy questions about the role of the system in state and local economies.
 Of particular interest is the relationship between the food and fiber system and the economic health and viability of rural areas.